-How to troubleshoot and monitor SAP HANA (large instances) on Azure
+How to monitor SAP HANA (large instances) on Azure

-SAP HANA on Azure (Large Instances) is no different from any other IaaS deployment — you need to monitor what the OS and the application is doing and how these consume the following resources:
+SAP HANA on Azure (Large Instances) is no different from any other IaaS deployment — you need to monitor what the OS and the application is doing and how the applications consume the following resources:

 - Network bandwidth